jordi2987/FCSG_Team10_LiYeWen_SeeTowHuiKoh/README.md

 Going forward, we decided to use TF-IDF (Term Frequency-Induced Document Frequency) as a measure to evaluate the words in the document.
 Firstly, we used TF-IDF with n-grams (n words per sequence) in a Logistic Regression model.
 Then, we also tried using Random Forest and Gradient Boosting to predict the stock market movement.

+# Conclusion
-The results show that the stock market is influenced by numerous factors, such as politics and policies, global events, investor psychology, market speculation, etc. This highlights the complexity of financial markets.
+The results show that it is extremely hard to predict the stock market solely based off of news headlines.
+This is because the stock market is influenced by numerous factors, such as politics and policies, global events, investor psychology, market speculation, etc. While news headlines may cover some of these information, it is not able to capture the complexity and nuances, as well as the volume of information.
+This highlights the complexity of financial markets.
+While predicting stock prices may be possible, we must rely on more factors rather than looking only at news headlines.

+## Learning outcomes
 While the project did not yield the desired predictive success, it provided valuable insights into the interplay between news sentiment and market behavior, paving the way for further research using more diverse data sources and advanced modeling techniques.
 Furthermore, we were able to learn and explore the growing field of Natural Language Processing.
+Learnt different models and methods to improving the accuracy of a prediction based on a given dataset Application of Word Clouds, Random Forest, Gradient Boosting, Term Frequency-Inverse Document Frequency

 # References